allebacco/compressed_streams/README.md

 # Compressed streams

-Implementation and tests of compressed std streams
+Implementation of C++ std::istream and std::ostream with compression.